|This Indian Classic features fresh spinach, kale and potatoes.|

 Heat Earth Balance in a non-stick Dutch oven or large frying pan.
 When hot, add cumin seeds until they turn dark (around 10 seconds).
 Stir in crushed red pepper and garlic and add potatoes.
 Reduce heat to medium and fry potatoes until brown, around 5 to 8 minutes, turning frequently.

 Add spinach, a handful at a time.
 When it wilts, in about 30 seconds, add more until it is all incorporated.

 Do the same thing with the greens until they are all incorporated.

-Uncover and cook another 15 minutes until the excess moisture evaporates (about 15 minutes).
+Uncover and cook until the excess moisture evaporates, about 10 to 15 minutes.

-Increase heat and stir until the green look almost dry (about 5 minutes).
+Increase heat and stir until the greens look almost dry, about 5 minutes.

 Stir in garam masala and serve.

 Per serving: 222 calories, 5.5 g fat, 1.8 g saturated fat, 0 mg cholesterol, 12 g protein, 37 g carbohydrates, 12 g dietary fiber and 495 mg sodium.